exasol/row-level-security-lua/doc/user_guide/user_guide.md

 Remember that RLS is an additional layer of access control _on top_ of the measures built into the core database.
 So in order to read columns in an RLS Virtual Schema, users first need to be allowed to access that schema.

-A word or warning before you start granting permissions.
+A word of warning before you start granting permissions.
 Make sure you grant only access to the RLS Virtual Schema to regular users and _not to the orignial_ schema.
 Otherwise, those users can simply bypass RLS protection by going to the source.

 Here is an example for allowing `SELECT` statements to a user.